How to Write an Essay? 9 Tips To Score Better in UPSC Essay Paper

 “In simple terms, Gender Inequality can be defined as the unequal treatment of individuals because of their gender.”

 - Starting with an interesting fictional event/ story

 “Let me take you to a modest two-room house in a remote village in India.
 Rupa is crying in a corner of her room.
 Her father wouldn’t allow her to go to her primary school anymore.
 Her brother has already left for today’s class, but Rupa has chores to finish around the house.
 Father says it’s not important for girls to study.”

 The contrast between the two is stark and clearly the latter reads more interesting to the reader.

 One way of writing for a particular topic might not necessarily work for the other.
-You must first understand the nature of your topic and then decide how you want to tackle it down further.
+To completely understand how to write an essay, you must first understand the nature of your topic and then decide how you want to tackle it down further.

-For example, topics presented as a question are best written in the problem and solution pattern.
+For example, the topics presented as a question are best written in the problem and solution pattern.

-To add value to your content, it is a must to include constitutional provisions, examples, statistics and expert opinions.
+To add value to your essay for UPSC, it is a must to include constitutional provisions, examples, statistics and expert opinions.

 “Gender inequality is predominant in the education sector in India.
 The bridge between the enrolment ratio of men and women has widened.
 The drop-out rates of girls are alarmingly more than boys, which adds to the gender gap prevalent in our society.”

 Agreed, the points made are valid, but substantiating them with required facts is important to add value to it.